septentrio-gnss/mosaicHAT/README.md

 4. Trace to mosaic's GPLED pin, connected to PVT LED.

-5. Indicator LEDS, PWR LED is directly connected to 3.3V power plane.
+5. Indicator LEDs, PWR LED is directly connected to 3.3V power plane.

 PPSO clock could be tuned using **setPPSParameters** command.
-GPLED could be configured to work in different modes (PVTLED, DIFFCORLED and TRACKLED) using **setLEDMode** command.
+While GPLED default mode is *PVTLED*, it could be configured to work in different modes (*PVTLED*, *DIFFCORLED* and *TRACKLED*) using **setLEDMode** command.
+Refer to the hardware manual for